Wholesale Real Estate Contract: Template & FREE PDF Download

 After signing the contract, you gain an equitable interest in the property.
 You control the property via the contract without holding the title.
 The next step is assigning your contractual rights to another investor using an Assignment of Real Estate Purchase and Sale Agreement.
 The new buyer will take on your responsibilities, including buying the property under the original contract's terms.

 It's critical to ensure the new buyer understands the original contract's terms and conditions.
-A copy of the purchase and sale agreement should be attached to the assignment contract for transparency.
+For transparency, a copy of the purchase and sale agreement should be attached to the assignment contract.
 The terms of your payment as a wholesaler will be included in this assignment agreement, typically a deposit at signing and the remainder after closing.

 Advantages Of Wholesale Real Estate Assignment Contracts